AnshKapoor/upgraded-fishstick/DEVELOPMENT.md

       └─ pus_parser.py                # TM message parser
 ```

+Creating these four files enables the transmission of TM packets over the SpaceWire BrickMK4 according to the service specifications.
+A description of each file is provided below.
 ---

 ### `simulator.py` (in `screens/`)

 The `screens/` folder contains entry points for different GUI windows or screens.
 Each file in this folder acts as a bridge between the GUI framework and the plugin/widget implementation, making it easy to register new screens and keep the GUI modular.

-The `simulator.py` file registers the **Simulator screen** within the GUI framework of the `gspy_egse` package.
+The `simulator.py` file registers the Simulator screen within the GUI framework of the `gspy_egse` package.
 It imports the `BrickMk4Service1Widget` class from the plugin (`plugins/juice/BrickMk4_Plugin_service1.py`) and exposes it as the **main widget** of this screen.
 It also defines metadata:

   - `SCREEN_NAME` → the name displayed in the GUI (`"Simulator"`).
   - `VERSION` → version tag of this screen (currently `1`).